nuhtan/minecraftAnalysis/README.md

 - Predict finish time for simulations?
 - Change UI color choices.
 - Update the directories that are being created if they do not already exist.
+- Adding more monitoring data to running simulations.